Atlantic Lithium mining lease terms best for Ghana - Jinapor

 "These include ratification of the mining lease by Parliament, the acquisition of environmental permit from the Environmental Protection Agency (EPA), and the acquisition of an operating permit from the Minerals Commission," he said.

-While commending members of the public for showing interest in the transactions for the exploitation and management of the country’s natural resources, the minister stressed that the processes leading to the granting of the Lithium mining lease was thorough and would not compromise on any constitutional requirements.
+While commending members of the public for showing interest in the transactions for the exploitation and management of the country’s natural resources, the minister stressed that the processes leading to the granting of the lithium mining lease were thorough and would not compromise on any constitutional requirements.

-In that regard, he described the call by the statement by the Minority in Parliament as "moot and uncalled for."

-"The government at all material times, has been mindful of of this constitutional provision as interpreted by the Supreme Court, which is why as aforesaid, such condition precedent is expressly captured in the lease under reference, and is already committed to its full and strict compliance," he said.
+"The government at all material times, has been mindful of this constitutional provision as interpreted by the Supreme Court, which is why, as aforesaid, such condition precedent is expressly captured in the lease under reference, and is already committed to its full and strict compliance," he said.

 Best deal